rafap1/tf2025/labs/lab_08_modules/lab_08b_creating_modules/WayneCorp_github/README.md

-Lab Terraform Modules - Example 2
+## Lab 08b - Creating Modules - github version

 Here we repeat the "WayneCorp" exercise, but this time the TF code of the modules is in a github repo, instead of a local path.